Cherokee County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If the administrative judge finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.

 Hardship/Restricted License in Texas

-- Costs and Application Process: Applying for an occupational license involves filing a petition with the court and paying associated fees.
-You will need to provide documentation to support your need to drive.
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court and providing documentation to support your need to drive.
+There are court fees and other associated costs.

-- IID Requirement: In some cases, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: In some cases, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back